rickselby/sinatra-param-validator/README.md

 All parameters have the following validations available:

+* `default`
+  * Set a default value if this parameter was not provided
 * `nillable`
   * If this is set, all other validations are skipped if the value is nil
 * `required`